junxit/us-congress-bills-115/bill.md

 legis-num: S. 3661
 congress: 115th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 3661

-> To provide for a program of the Department of Defense to commemorate the 75th anniversary of World War II.
+That the bill from the Senate (S. 3661) entitled “An Act to provide for a program of the Department of Defense to commemorate the 75th anniversary of World War II.”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title